Foreman Grill Pancakes Recipe

 Looking for a Gluten-Free Pancake Recipe?

-Many of us can’t tolerate gluten, or have chosen to take it out of our diets.
+Many of us can’t tolerate gluten or have chosen to take it out of our diets.
 If you are one of the several who are on this path, you may be missing things like pancakes, waffles, and muffins for breakfast.
 You really don’t have to give these things up.

-You can make great tasting breakfasts and baked goods with the many gluten-free, whole grain flours available.
+You can make great-tasting breakfasts and baked goods with the many gluten-free, whole-grain flours available.
 Whole grain flours contain more dietary fiber, protein, and minerals than all-purpose white flour.

 Dry Ingredients

-• 2 cups of teff or sorghum flour
+• 2 cups teff or sorghum flour

 • 1/2 cup tapioca starch*

-• 2 tsps baking powder
+• 2 teaspoons baking powder

-• 3/4 tsp baking soda
+• 3/4 teaspoon baking soda

-• 1 tsp cinnamon
+• 1 teaspoon cinnamon

-• 1/2 tsp sea salt
+• 1/2 teaspoon sea salt

 *You could likely substitute arrowroot for the tapioca